Good thought partners ask and answer themselves and their prospective partners three key questions:

 If so, is a Thought Partnership the right way for me to develop this blueprint?

-Where can I find the Thought Partnership that will help me flourish?
+Where can I find the Thought Partner that will help me grow?

-What follows is TLO's answer for the last two questions.
+What follows is TLO's answer for these three questions.

 UNDERSTANDING THOUGHT PARTNERSHIPS

 Effective Thought Partnerships are born; they develop over time.
 Each new partnership begins by confronting an inevitable set of trust issues which, when addressed effectively, establishes for the thought partners their personal contexts and specific conversational boundaries.
 For TLO, the activity involved here comprises the first moves of every partnership, steps that must be taken, either by the person who’s asking for help or by the person who’s offering it.
 Whoever starts, these initial steps must eventually become reciprocal and effective.